jvance963/Project-2/Planning/Proposal.md

 <h2> Models </h2>

-<p> I am going to be building 3 models for this application.
+<p> I am going to be building 4 models for this application.
 They will be for the

 - "user",
+  - login
+  - Sign-up
 - "job",
+  - Create
+  - Edit
+  - Delete
-- "response" </p>
+- "response"
+  - New
+  - Edit
+  - Delete

 <h2> CONSIDERATIONS </h2>